GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

 p = playMidi(R(8,sq))
 stop(p)
 ```
-which is perhaps a more clean way to stop a playback process since the `stop()` asks the operating system to kill all instances of *pmidi* where `stop(p)` targets the specific process.
+which is perhaps a more clean way to stop a playback process since `stop()` asks the operating system to kill all instances of *pmidi* where `stop(p)` targets the specific process.

 ## Rendering a Note Sequence